What do you want to do today?

 Arts + Culture

-Calgary's largest professional theatre company, Theatre Calgary provokes and delights with ambitious programming created to ignite local, national and international engagement.
-The premier live entertainment venue hosts over 200 shows per season.
+Theatre Calgary traces its origins to the 1960s grassroots movement for local professional theatre.
+Calgary's largest professional theatre company, this Theatre provokes and delights with ambitious programming created to ignite local, national and international engagement.

+Built in 1957, the Alberta Jubilee Auditoria were gifted to Alberta as two premiere art venues.
 Be sure to catch a live performance by securing tickets to a Broadway show.
-This Calgary, Alberta venue plays host to popular rock concerts, ballet and performing arts shows, and Shakespearean plays.
+This Calgary, Alberta venue plays host to popular rock concerts, ballet and performing arts shows and Shakespearean plays.

 Heritage Park Historical Village